 What Actually Removes PFAS

-If you want PFAS out of your drinking water, you need a filter that carries the NSF/ANSI P473 certification.
-That's the specific standard for PFAS reduction, and it means an independent lab has verified the filter actually does what it claims.
+If you want PFAS out of your drinking water, you need a filter certified for PFAS reduction under NSF/ANSI 53 (for carbon-based filters) or NSF/ANSI 58 (for reverse osmosis systems).
+These standards now include PFAS reduction requirements, and the certification means an independent lab has verified the filter actually does what it claims.

 Here are the options I recommend, in order of effectiveness: